ParthJinturkar/TeachersPetBot/README.md

 * Create a new role called Instructor with Administrative permissions if one does not already exist
 * Add the owner of the guild to the Instructor role
 * Create a #q-and-a channel if one doesn't already exist
-* Create a #calendar channel if one doesn't already exist
+* Create a #course-calendar channel if one doesn't already exist
 * Create 4 voice channels for one to one interaction with TAs
 * Create 40 voice channels (one for each group) with a limit of maximum 6 participants